haotianteng/Xron/README.md

 pip install xron
 ```
 ## Basecall
-Before running basecall using Xron, you need to download the models from our AWS s3 bucket by run xron init
+Before running basecall using Xron, you need to download the models from our AWS s3 bucket by running **xron init**
 ```bash
 xron init
 ```
-This will automatically download the models and put it into the models folder.
+This will automatically download the models and put them into the *models* folder.
 We provided sample code in xron-samples folder to achieve m6A-aware basecall and identify m6A site.
 To run xron on raw fast5 files:
 ```
 xron call -i ${INPUT_FAST5} -o ${OUTPUT} -m models/ENEYFT --fast5 --beam 50 --chunk_len 4000
 ```